sframe-wg/sframe/draft-ietf-sframe-enc.md

   ...
 ~~~~~
 {: #mls-evolution title="An example sequence of KIDs for an MLS-based SFrame
-session.
-We assume that the group has 64 members, S=6." }
+session (E=4; S=6 or 64 group members)" }

 # Media Considerations

 ## Selective Forwarding Units

-Selective Forwarding Units (SFUs) (e.g., those described in {{Section 3.7 of ?RFC7667}})
+Selective Forwarding Units (SFUs) (e.g., those described in {{Section 3.7 of
-receive the media streams from each participant and select which ones should be
+?RFC7667}}) receive the media streams from each participant and select which
-forwarded to each of the other participants.
-There are several approaches about
+ones should be forwarded to each of the other participants.
+There are several
-how to do this stream selection but in general, in order to do so, the SFU needs
+approaches for stream selection, but in general, the SFU needs to access
-to access metadata associated to each frame and modify the RTP information of
+metadata associated to each frame and modify the RTP information of the incoming
-the incoming packets when they are transmitted to the received participants.
+packets when they are transmitted to the received participants.

-This section describes how this normal SFU modes of operation interacts with the
+This section describes how this normal SFU modes of operation interact with the
-E2EE provided by SFrame
+E2EE provided by SFrame.

 ### LastN and RTP stream reuse